-Researchers in the Department of Social Work and the Department of Law and Criminology work across disciplines to respond to rapidly changing social problems.
+Researchers in Social Work and throughout the Department of Law and Criminology work across disciplines to respond to rapidly changing social problems.
 We have developed a thriving culture and highly regarded profile for research across outputs, impact and funding.
 We contribute to policy, practice and the communities we serve.
 We also work closely with public services, community and advocacy groups, and develop non-academic stakeholder networks and partnerships to advance the rights, representation and well-being of marginalised groups, such as African and Caribbean men, ethnic minority prisoners, refugees, and older people.
 In addition, our work focuses on improving child adoption processes and neglect in pursuit of a social justice agenda.

 Across Law, Criminology and Social Work our strategic aims are to:

 - Build an interdisciplinary and multidisciplinary research environment that is responsive to rapidly changing social issues.